Women of a Certain Age Panel Event – Monday 20th January 2025 – Event Recap

 With Rosalind’s knowledge and experience, she has been called upon by the press – particularly the BBC as they are in such close proximity – for her opinion and expertise.

-How to break stereotypes The focus of the evening is on the skills and strengths of Women of the Certain Age.
-The panel will show the unique skills developed through their life experience & how they have contributed to productivity, customer satisfaction, and a happier workplace culture.
+How to break stereotypes The focus of the evening was on the skills and strengths of Women of the Certain Age.
+The panel explored the unique skills developed through their life experience & how they have contributed to productivity, customer satisfaction, and a happier workplace culture.

-Improved Recruitment & Retention How we can prevent age bias in hiring and use age-neutral language which focusses on skills and experience.
-How to build tailored career paths and make health-conscious work adjustments.
+Improved Recruitment & Retention How we can prevent age bias in hiring by using age-neutral language which focusses on skills and experience.
+How to build tailored career paths and make health-conscious work adjustments including the growing discussion on menopause.

 How to create an Age-Inclusive Workplace Culture What having clear diversity, equity, inclusion, and belonging (DEIB) policies means to a business.
-Can we encourage mentorship between younger and older employees.
+We discussed mentorship between younger and older employees and what both can teach each other.

 What Upskilling and Training can mean for your business.
-We will look at how the food and hospitality businesses can offer training and development opportunities and encourage greater diversity.
-How can we use new technologies & flexible working to harness new skills leading to more profitable and happier businesses?
+We looked at how the food and hospitality businesses can offer training and development opportunities and encourage greater diversity.

 Key highlights

-This evening is a must-attend event for all hospitality professionals, HR leaders, food producers, press, broadcast media, and advocates looking to create an age inclusive workplace culture.
-Let’s come together to explore the issues and initiate change.
-Both women and men are welcome to attend.
+This evening was a very inspiring event for all hospitality professionals, HR leaders, food producers, press, broadcast media, and advocates looking to create an age inclusive workplace culture.
+Along with the panel the lively audience explored the issues and started discussions to initiate change

-A free grazing table & pizza will be available for your enjoyment.
-Plus a wide variety of beverages can be purchased in The Lucky Saint Pub downstairs.
+As mentioned above a free grazing table & pizza was available to enjoy.
+Plus a wide variety of beverages were purchased in The Lucky Saint Pub downstairs.